NBIK15018U Danish Natural Habitats, Ecology and Characterization

 MSc Programme in Biology

-To give students an overview of Danish terrestrial habitats, their ecology and their organisms (plants, animals, fungi).
-To practice description and characterization of locations using essential ecological parameters and appropriate groups of organisms.
+To give students an overview of Danish terrestrial habitats, their ecology and their organisms (plants, animals and fungi).
+Field-based description and characterization of habitats using essential ecological parameters and appropriate groups of organisms.

 After the course the student can: